workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

 ## Filling in the metadata

 The next page is basically a form to gather the necessary meta data that will be inclosed in the RO-crate.
+This will mostly be filled in automatically by parsing the metadata found in the RO-crate JSON-LD.
+For correct parsing make sure that the RO-crate is following the [specification](../Workflow-RO-Crate) and has the `.crate.zip` file extension.

 ### The fields:
 - **Title\***: This field is mandatory

 - **Description**: If a CWL (abstract) file is given, the description will be parsed automatically out of the `doc` attribute.
-In any other case this field can be used to write some documentation that will be showed on the workflow page
+In any other case this field can be used to write some documentation that will be showed on the workflow page.

+- **Maturity**: This field can be used to specify in which maturity state the workflow is.
+The two available options are *work-in-progress* and *stable*.

 - **Projects\***: Every workflow registration is linked to one or more projects.
 If you can not select the correct project, please go to [Joining a project](../How-to-join-a-project).